Topological quantum field theory structure on symplectic cohomology: Twisted theory

-\end{theorem} \begin{proof} The claims involve the same moduli spaces used to prove the untwisted results (Appendix).
-The fact that we count the moduli spaces with correct weights follows by Theorem \ref{Theorem Novikov weights behave well}: broken solutions appearing on the boundaries $\partial \mathcal{M}$ of a connected component $\mathcal{M}$ of a moduli space are counted with equal weights. \end{proof}
+\end{theorem} \begin{proof} The claims involve the same moduli spaces used to prove the untwisted results.
+Theorem \ref{Theorem Novikov weights behave well} implies that we count the moduli spaces with correct weights: broken solutions on the boundaries $\partial \mathcal{M}$ of a component $\mathcal{M}$ of a moduli space are counted with equal weights. \end{proof}